 Bitcoin IRA Investors

 Many IRA investors understand that an IRA is able to purchase cryptocurrencies, such as Bitcoin without triggering the prohibited transaction rules.
-The IRS confirms that cryptocurrencies will be treated as property for federal income tax purposes.
+The IRS confirms that cryptocurrencies will be treated as property for federal income tax purposes as per IRS Notice 2014-21.
 As a result, just like stocks and real estate, you can purchase Bitcoin with your retirement funds.

 So the question becomes, what are the best ways to lower Bitcoin IRA custodial fees?